| Sir William Stanley

 himself involved.
 He corresponded with Mendoza, and delayed his departure for the Spanish Netherlands in

+case the Queen was killed or that the Spanish fleet might arrive from Cadiz.
 Stanley's forces eventually joined Leicester on 12 August 1586 where he assisted in the capture of

 Doesborg, and then later saw action at the battle of Zutphen where Sir Philip Sidney received his fatal